How should we write a consent request?

 If you are offering online services to children and want to rely on consent for your processing, you need to adopt age-verification measures and seek parental consent for children under 13.
 See What are the rules on children’s consent?

-See ‘What is valid consent?’ for more on what the GDPR says about unambiguous indications of consent by clear affirmative action.
+See ‘What is valid consent?’ for more on what the UK GDPR says about unambiguous indications of consent by clear affirmative action.

 How should we record consent?